colbyhemond/spoink/README.md

 Spoink story pointing will be a valuable option for agile teams who have team members that work remotely, in office, or a mix of both!

-Think Trello, JackBox Games, and your good old fashioned in person stoy point meeting.
+Think Trello, JackBox Games, and your good old fashioned in person story point meeting.